 - "If a police car with lights flashing came up behind your car, what would you do?"

 Some tests that screen for language problems do not account for people who do not read or write.
 If you know that the person being tested cannot read or write, tell the provider before the test.

 If your child is having the test, it is important to help them understand the reason for the test.

 Most tests are divided into sections, each with its own score.
 The results help show which part of someone's thinking and memory may be affected.

 A number of health conditions can affect mental status.
 The provider will discuss these with you.
 An abnormal mental status test alone does not diagnose the cause.
 However, doing poorly on such tests can be due to medical illness, brain disease such as dementia, Parkinson disease, or to mental illness.
 Even when the cause is known, tests may be repeated over time to see if treatment is working.

 Beresin EV, Gordon C. The psychiatric interview.
 In: Stern TA, Fava M, Wilens TE, Rosenbaum JF, eds.
 Massachusetts General Hospital Comprehensive Clinical Psychiatry.
 2nd ed.
 Philadelphia, PA: Elsevier; 2016:chap 2.

-Hill BD, O'Rourke JF, Beglinger L, Paulsen JS.
-Neuropsychology.
-In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
-Bradley's Neurology in Clinical Practice.
-7th ed.
-Philadelphia, PA: Elsevier; 2016:chap 43.
+Paulsen JS, Gehl C. Neuropsychology.
+In: Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
+Bradley's and Daroff’s Neurology in Clinical Practice.
+8th ed.
+Philadelphia, PA: Elsevier; 2022:chap 44.